-shows the result after eliminating the vessel voxels.

-The initial fissure location predicted by average statistical shape model deformation gives us a region of interest (ROI) for an accurate fissure detection.
-The candidate points are selected within a certain distance of the initial fissure approximation, see Fig 4(c).
-It can help us remove most of the lung regions.
-Since there are still some spurious responses such as small plane-like structures on the result, a 2D 4-neighborhood connected component filter and a 3D 6-neighborhood vector-based connected component filter are employed successively to eliminate these noise.
-The vector-based connected component filter takes the largest eigenvector of Hessian matrix into consideration, as the largest eigenvector is perpendicular to the plane and it shows the orientation of fissure structure.
-The inner product of two adjacent normalized eigenvector is calculated as a criteria of component connection.
-Considering the fact that the curvature of a fissure is locally low, adjacent fissure voxels should have similar largest eigenvectors and large inner production.
-With applying the filters, all the small connected components whose volumes lower than a threshold are removed as noise from the 3D image, see Fig 4(d).
+The fissure location predicted by the ASM allows definition of a search region for the fissure (Fig. 4(c)).
+Candidate points are selected within a certain distance of the initial fissure approximation.
+A 2D, 4-neighborhood connected component filter and a 3D 6-neighborhood vector-based connected component filter are employed successively to eliminate noise arising from small plane-like structures in this search region (Fig 4(d)).
+The vector-based connected component filter uses the inner product of the normalised largest eigenvector of the Hessian matrix in adjacent voxels.
+These largest eigenvectors are perpendicular to the fissure plane, and their inner product provides a criterion for component connection.
+As fissure curvature of a fissure is locally low, adjacent fissure voxels should have similar largest eigenvectors and thus large inner product values.